 Aim to keep your bite sized grub around 200 calories or less and look for at least 10g of protein or fat.
 To boost your nutrition intake, include some fruits and veggies as well.

 Looking for inspiration?
-Here are five super easy and delicious paleo diet snacks to get you started:
+Check out our comprehensive paleo diet food list for ideas, or here are five super easy and delicious paleo diet snacks to get you started:

 - 3 eggs = 215 calories, P: 20g, F: 15g, C: 2g